mixxxdj/website/content/news/XXXX-XX-XX-zulip-3000_members.md

 improved significantly.
 Zulip works particularly well for open-source projects where many topics run in parallel, and where structure and focus are key to success.
 It can be used with a web frontend of a Mobile app for Android and IOs.

+In addition to the web interface, Zulip has also a nice mobile app forAndroid or iOS.
+It has recently received mayor update, a full Flutter rewrite with fast natively compiled code.
+This allows to stay in touch while commuting or similar.

 ### Conclusion

 The introduction of Zulip was the right move for us.
 If you are in the same situation and still using a mailing list or chat rooms, give **Zulip** a try.